mcsandeep/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/write-grpc-plugin.md

 #### Configure API

-To add a gRPC plugin to your API definition, you must specify the bundle file name within the `custom_middleware_bundle` field:
+To add a gRPC plugin to your API definition, you must specify the bundle file name within the `custom_middleware_bundle` field.

+##### Tyk Classic API Definition

 ```yaml
 {